-Note: The following essay was authored by Scott S. Mitchell, a regular contributor to this website.
+Note: The following essay was authored by Scott S. Mitchell, a principle contributor to this website.

 Mormons believe that on May 15, 1829, John the Baptist appeared to Joseph Smith and Oliver Cowdery and conferred the Aaronic Priesthood.
 According to Joseph Smith, the angel declared that this priesthood, which Mormons teach is the authority to act in God’s name to do such things as baptize, “shall never be taken again from the earth, until the sons of Levi do offer again an offering unto the Lord in righteousness.”
 (See Doctrine and Covenants 13.)
 The words allegedly spoken by John the Baptist allude to a prophecy concerning the coming of John the Baptist and Jesus, spoken by the last prophet in the Old Testament, Malachi.
 Biblical scholars believe the Malachi was written sometime after 515 B.C.:1